benshu/strap/README.md

 - Installs dotfiles from a user's `https://github.com/username/dotfiles` repository.
 If they exist and are executable: runs `script/setup` to configure the dotfiles and `script/strap-after-setup` after setting up everything else.
 - Installs software from a user's `Brewfile` in their `https://github.com/username/homebrew-brewfile` repository or `.Brewfile` in their home directory.
 - Idempotent

-## Ideals

-- Aim for the broadest common ground sane defaults and requirement.
-- Avoid personal taste as much as possible.
-- Allow for extension with external dotfiles repository with simple hooks.
-- Strengthen security
-- Adhere to company policy

 ## Usage